 After your appointment paperwork (Notification of Personnel Action (NPA), also referred to as "SF50"), is finalized and posted (generally by your second or third day on the job), you must visit a Real-Time Automated Personnel Identification System (RAPIDS) site for issuance of your CAC.
-Although some offices may have walk-in times available, your unit sponsor or Civilian Personnel onboarding point of contact should make an appointment in advance to avoid long wait times.
+Although some offices may have walk-in times available, your Civilian Personnel office will schedule an appointment for you in advance to avoid long wait times.
 If your CAC is lost, not working or close to expiring, you can make appointments via RAPIDS to ensure you experience shorter wait times.